 Besides his busy composing career, Mann is the creator and lead instructor of the Pacific Northwest Film Scoring Program which 5 years ago became the music department of the Seattle Film Institute.
 He has also taught film composition courses in Scotland and Denmark.
 After numerous guest lecture visits to China and being invited to participate as a guest speaker at the 2nd Beijing International Film Festival, he was asked to join the De Tao Masters organization and has lectured and given workshops in Beijing and Shanghai.
 In May 2010 he was invited to run a film composition workshop at the Dakhla Film Festival in Morocco and Variety Magazine listed him as a “Leader in Learning” in its 2010 Education Impact Report.

 He was the founding president and a long time board member and of the Seattle Composers Alliance and for 10 years served as a governor of the Northwest Chapter of the National Academy of Recording Arts and Sciences.
+He currently serves on the board of the American Society of Music Arrangers and Composers (ASMAC).
 From 2009 - 2011 he commuted to Chicago serving as assistant professor of composition and orchestration for Columbia College Chicago’s “Composition for the Screen“ masters degree program.
-He was awarded a full scholarship to pursue a DMA (Doctor of Music Arts) degree in Film Composition at the University of Salford in Manchester, England and recently successfully completed and defended his thesis, based on his upcoming textbook of film scoring techniques.
+He was awarded a full scholarship to pursue a DMA (Doctor of Music Arts) degree at the University of Salford in Manchester, England, which he completed in 2015.
+His thesis “The Temporal and Rhythmic Effect of Musical Composition and Form when Scoring Dramatic Moving Picture” is being edited for inclusion in an educational textbook he is writing of film scoring techniques.